lenincompres/domify/README.md

   p: 'This <b>is</b> a paragraph.'
 }, someElement, true);

-/* Creates the domified structure inside someElement; returns someElement.
+/* Creates the domified structure inside someElement.
+Returns someElement.
-A boolean as a last argument indicates if the existing content of the element should be replaced. */
+A boolean as a last argument indicates if the existing content should be replaced. */
 ```

 You may also indicate a tag where the dom structure should be added within the element.